 - Preheat the oven to 400 degrees Fahreneheit.
 Hold each head of garlic from the base and carefully slice off about ¼-inch of the top to expose the garlic cloves.
 We want to be sure each clove is exposed.
 You may need to peel off some of the outer papery material to see better.
 If necessary, use a paring knife to cut off the tops of the cloves on the sides.
 Repeat for additional heads of garlic, if needed.

-- Place the garlic bulb(s) in an oven-safe stainless steel saucepan or skillet with an oven-safe lid*.
+- Place the garlic bulb(s) in an oven-safe stainless steel saucepan or skillet with an oven-safe lid*, with a base wide enough that the bulbs don’t touch the sides.
 Drizzle each bulb with 1 to 2 teaspoons of oil, enough to coat the exposed tops.
 You might need to use your fingers to rub oil that reaches the bottom of the pan back onto the tops.

 - Let the roasted garlic cool for at least 10 minutes, or until you can safely handle it.
 To release the cloves, use a fork (cocktail fork if you have one) or grapefruit spoon or just gently squeeze them from the base (I find this easiest for the inner cloves).